sohnya/cloud-project/README.md

   ]
 }
 ```
-Note that the Terraform module does not contain an explicit choice of routing configuration.
-Static routing is obtained by setting `local_traffic_selector` and `remote_traffic_selector` to `["0.0.0.0/0"]`, and adding the static hop as
+and the static route added as
 ```
 resource "google_compute_route" "route_a" {
   name                = "route-a"